Earth Day: An Update on the Planetary Boundaries

 Clean up plastic waste around the city, plant trees in a nearby park, or switch to a vegan diet.
 There are plenty of things one can do on Earth Day to make a difference!

-On the 22nd of April, we celebrated the 52nd edition of Earth Day!
+On the 22nd of April, we celebrate Earth Day!

 It was originally started in 1970 by San Francisco activist J. McConnel and Wisconsin Senator G. Nelson, who asked USA citizens to join a grassroots demonstration.